swimlane/elk-tls-docker/README.md

 This section provides some traditional situations that may arise and how to handle them:

 * When trying to access Kibana for the first time, it may take several minutes for you to receive a response.
 If Kibana is working, you should see `server not up yet` when access the Kibana UI.
 * Since we are generating self-signed certificates you may get a browser warning (especially Chrome) that the site is unsafe.
-If you select `continue` you may not be able to until you type `thisisunsafe` while the tab is selected.
+If you select `continue` you may not be able to continue until you type `thisisunsafe` while the tab is selected.
 There is not place to enter this information, you actually just type it in and it will trust this certificate for this browser session.
+Please see this [great blog post here](https://medium.com/@dblazeski/chrome-bypass-net-err-cert-invalid-for-development-daefae43eb12).

 ## Enabling features